darqos/darqos/doc/roadmap.md

 * Release process

 System
-* Unix host
+* Host OS
-  * macOS or Linux, really
+  * Unix: macOS or Linux, really
+* IPC
+  * ZeroMQ with JSON marshalling.
 * A collection of cooperating processes
   * Written in Python
-* Some sort of IPC
+  * Communicating using the ZMQ IPC
-  * ZeroMQ with JSON marshalling, for now.
 * GUI
   * Full-screen window
   * PyQt5 for macOS/X11
 * Bootstrap
   * Basic shell script, starting up Unix processes
-  * Storage backed by Unix FS
+  * Storage backed by sqlite and Unix FS
   * Network shared with host OS

 Services
 * Security
   * Identity
   * Authentication
   * Permissions
 * Storage
-   * S3-like?
+  * Key-value blob store
-   * NewtonOS soup/store?
 * History
   * System-wide
   * Activity timeline
-* Terminal Manager
+* Terminal
-   * For want of a better term
   * Framebuffer(s)
+    * Using Qt5 with a full-screen window, and Z-ordering of other windows.
+    * Remove all the OS decoration
   * Keyboard
+    * via Qt
   * Mouse, trackpad, etc.
-   * Microphone(s)
-   * Speakers, headphones, etc
-   * Manages input event distribution
-* Login
-   * Login
-   * Logout
-   * Lock
-   * Reboot
-   * Shutdown
+    * via Qt
+  * Supports login, etc, through interaction with the security service.
+    * Login, logout, lock, reboot, shutdown
-* Dashboard
+* HUD
+  * If HUD is actually separate from Terminal?
   * Search
+  * Factory
   * History
   * Clock

+Runtime
-   * WiFi
+* Object loader
+* Some sort of abstraction for access to the GUI?

 Types
 * Text
   * CRUD
   * UTF8
   * Decent fixed-width font
   * Basically just using PyQt5's text widget
   * No BiDi or vertical support
+  * The tricky stuff here will be the distinction between the type and the view(er).
+    * The type implementation should mediate access to the object.
+    * It should have an exposed API.
+    * The viewer should use the type implementation, including providing whatever hooks are required for rendering.

 Story
-* Turn on device.
+* Boot device.
 * See login window.
   * No need to deal with initial account creation, etc, yet.
 * Log in with username/password.
   * Should use TAB to move between entry widgets
   * Should default to username entry
   * Should allow shutdown / reboot
+  * Enter should DTRT (move to password if in username, submit if in password)
-* Get initial UI.
+* Get initial UI
   * Search bar, object factory, etc
 * Create a new text document
 * Close the text viewer
 * Find document with search bar, and view it again
-* Delete the text document
-* Confirm it cannot be found with search
 * Logout

-### M1
+### P1
 Support web browsing, and begin work on metadata/indexer support to make that experience better than on existing platforms.

-Infrastructure

-System
-* Interim base OS
-   * Processes / threads
-   * Memory
-   * Block storage drivers
-   * Keyboard / mouse
-   * Display and GPU
-   * Network devices and TCP/IP stack
-   * Linux?
-FreeBSD?
-Zircon/Fuschia?
-Minix3?
-* Some sort of IPC
-   * Kernel mediated
-   * Not DBus
-   * Mach + MIG
-   * Protobuf / CapNProto / Thrift / Avro / etc
-   * Is there a role for Elvin here?
-   * In-memory local transport option + network transport option
-* Some sort of low-level graphics API
-   * Not X, not Wayland
-   * Not Qt or Gtk or other existing UI toolkit either, unless I come across something well suited or as a great starting point for forking
-   * OpenGL ES 2 or 3?
-As a base API to the GPU.
-How does this work with the Linux framebuffer?
-SDL?
-DirectFB?
-OpenVG?
-Etc.
-* Language runtime
-   * C?
-Go?
-Rust?
-Something that can be compiled, with decent performance, and not too difficult to retarget to a non-POSIX runtime.

 Services
 * URL fetcher
    * HTTP, HTTPS, FTP, SFTP, FTPS, etc
    * Not involved in WebSockets or WebRTC
    * Caching / archiving
+   * Runtime object loader plugin
 * Metadata
    * Tagging, typing, etc
    * Closely integrated with storage